stewthestew/tofi-menu/README.md

 ## Diagram

-I was too lazy to make my own diagram of how tofi works so this should be good enough
+I was too lazy to make my own diagram of how tofi works so this LLM diagram should be good enough
 ```text
 main()
 │